Invesco Ltd. (IVZ) Shares Down Despite Recent Market Volatility

 Wells Fargo gave a rating of “Overweight” to IVZ, setting the target price at $22 in the report published on December 15th of the previous year.

-Volatility was left at 2.89%, however, over the last 30 days, the volatility rate increased by 3.15%, as shares surge +1.94% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -7.07% lower at present.
+Volatility was left at 3.17%, however, over the last 30 days, the volatility rate increased by 3.70%, as shares sank -7.40% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -12.15% lower at present.

 Insider Trading